srinivas-sateesh/RAG-query-classifier/README.md

 # RAG Query Classifier

+**Disclaimer: This project is experimental and not ready for production use.**

 A fast, domain-agnostic query classification system that determines whether user queries are **relevant**, **irrelevant**, or **vague**.
 Perfect for RAG (Retrieval-Augmented Generation) systems to filter and route queries appropriately.

 ## 🚀 Features